dotnet/docs-maui/docs/get-started/installation.md

     You should see the version of the .NET SDK that you've installed.

 > [!NOTE]
 > It may be necessary to restart your machine before verifying that the .NET SDK is installed.

 ## Set up your .NET MAUI environment

+You'll need the .NET MAUI SDK installed on your machine to develop .NET MAUI apps in Visual Studio Code.
 If you don't have the .NET MAUI SDK installed on your machine, the preferred approach to installing it is through the Visual Studio Installer.
 For more information, see [Installation](installation.md?tabs=vswin).

 Alternatively, to manually install the .NET MAUI SDK: